Mirakl Marketplace

 Usability testing / User surveys

-→ To see how people interact with the prototypes and whether the product idea meets their expectations, I conducted several iterations of usability testing with my team.
+→ To understand how people interacted with the prototypes—and to see if the product idea met their expectations—I ran several rounds of usability testing with my team.

 6/ Optimization